 When he got to England he found the information in the rolled up socks

-and contacted the 'old boy', his granddad, was about all
+and contacted the old boy.
+His granddad, was about all

 that was left of the family because it was the custom in WWI to put

 the officers in front of the troops where they promptly got shot.

-There weren't

-any young males left in that family, They had all been killed.
-My
+There werent any young males left in that family, They had all

-Now this secret was kept very close.
-He told his wife, our mother,
+This secret was kept very close.
+He told his wife, our mother, and

 I tried to get information from his British war records but most of

-Troubles, the Irish Rebellion.
-I've still got the stick with the blackthorns
+Irish Rebellion.
+Ive still got the cane with the blackthorns

-sticking out of it and it's hanging on my wall, a bit cracked
+sticking out of it and its hanging on my wall, a bit cracked

-from

-He used it as a cane in later years because he had a
+from age.
+My dad used it as a cane in later years because he had a

 Sometimes, in WWI, soldiers were billeted in fairly palatial quarters,